Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/faq.md

 ## In which languages is Zoe available ?

 >Zoe is currently fully translated into English and German and partially translated into French, Italian, Portuguese and Spanish, Russian and Arabic as well as Turkish.
-These translations are done by the community.
-Learn more [here (Translation article)](/en/translation/).
+Learn more here: [Translations](https://wiki.zoe-discord-bot.ch/en/translation).

+>Please bear in mind that we cannot offer all languages and are dependent on the community for complete translations.
+Thanks!
+>{.is-warning}

 > We are happy about anyone who wants to help us with the translation because in that way we can make it so more people can use Zoe.
 >{.is-info}